-In conjunction with notification of a change to an agreement, the following information must be provided under the Metering Regulations (Chapter 3, Section 8) and the EDIEL instruction:
+In conjunction with notification of a change to an agreement, the following information must be provided under the Metering Regulations (Chapter 3, Section 6) and the EDIEL instruction:

-- Notifying gas supplier (EDIEL ID)

-- Grid owner's identity (EDIEL ID)

 - Offtake point ID

 - Area ID

+- Calorific value area

 - Agreement start date (must not be stated in the same message as the end date), or

 - The agreement end date (must not be stated in the same message as the start date)

-4.1.15 When a gas supplier becomes insolvent
+41.15 When a gas supplier becomes insolvent

-If a gas supplier becomes insolvent (enters into liquidation, suspends payments, is declared bankrupt, or states that it does not intend to reinstate balance responsibility) their balance responsibility ceases.
-In that case the pipeline owner must as soon as possible assign a supplier to the affected gas users and notify each gas user about which supplier has been assigned (Section 7c of the Natural Gas Act).
+If a gas supplier becomes insolvent (enters into liquidation, suspends payments, is declared bankrupt,) their supply responsibility ceases.
+In that case the pipeline owner must as soon as possible assign a supplier to the affected gas users and notify each gas user about which supplier has been assigned (Chapter 7, Section 7c of the Natural Gas Act).